happ-2h/Reseeit/.github/README.md

 # Production
 $ npm build
 ```
-- Run the client in your browser with the given link after `npm run dev`, for example.
+- Run the client in your browser with the given link after `npm run dev`.

 - [Detailed building for production](https://vitejs.dev/guide/build)